James passes Malone, but Lakers blow lead in loss to Wizards

 AP Sports Writer

-James said he couldn’t appreciate the milestone as much in a loss.

-“Obviously at some point I’ll be able to look back at this moment, but right now the feeling I have — I can’t separate it,” James said.
-“We had a great opportunity to pick up some more momentum.”

-In addition to James’ 38 points, Russell Westbrook scored 22 in his return to Washington, but the Lakers’ small lineups couldn’t stop 7-foot-3 Kristaps Porzingis, who scored 16 of his 27 points in the final quarter.
+James scored 38 points, and Russell Westbrook added 22 in his return to Washington, but the Lakers’ small lineups couldn’t stop 7-foot-3 Kristaps Porzingis, who scored 16 of his 27 points in the final quarter.

 Porzingis connected on a 3-pointer with 38 seconds left to put the Wizards up by six, and James couldn’t answer at the other end.
 Washington outscored the Lakers 34-20 in the fourth quarter.